 The Anti-Bribery and Anti-Corruption Review: Canada

 This chapter addresses the legislative framework and enforcement trends with respect to domestic and foreign bribery laws in Canada.
-In Canada, domestic bribery and corruption offences are set out in the Criminal Code,2 while foreign bribery offences are set out in the Corruption of Foreign Public Officials Act (CFPOA).3 Since 2017, the federal government of Canada has undertaken several changes that may alter the enforcement environment in Canada, including the introduction of a Canadian deferred prosecution agreement regime (known as a remediation agreement regime), the repeal of the facilitation payment exemption under the CFPOA, and forthcoming changes to Canada's debarment regime (the Integrity Regime).
-Since late 2018, Canadian authorities have also advanced Canada's enforcement of domestic and foreign bribery laws by obtaining convictions and prison sentences in several bribery prosecutions against corporate executives.
-Corruption enforcement has been a recurring theme in the Canadian press throughout 2019 as a result of the Director of Public Prosecutions' refusal to enter into a remediation agreement with a prominent Canadian company accused of foreign bribery, and the reaction of the Prime Minister's Office to that decision.
+In Canada, domestic bribery and corruption offences are set out in the Criminal Code,2 while foreign bribery offences are set out in the Corruption of Foreign Public Officials Act (CFPOA).3 In 2017, the federal government of Canada undertook several changes with intent to alter the enforcement environment in Canada, including the introduction of a Canadian deferred prosecution agreement regime (known as a remediation agreement regime), the repeal of the facilitation payment exemption under the CFPOA, and forthcoming changes to Canada's debarment regime (the Integrity Regime).
+Since then, the legal regime in Canada has not substantially changed.
+Enforcement efforts remain in flux amidst these large-scale changes.
+For instance, Canadian authorities obtained convictions and prison sentences in several bribery prosecutions against corporate executives, although two of them were recently overturned due to procedural matters.
+Additionally, in late 2019 Canada secured its largest corporate conviction relating to foreign corruption, which involved a fine of C$280 million for the company, and a three-year probation order including oversight by an independent monitor.

 Domestic bribery: legal framework

 Sections 121 to 123 of the Criminal Code prohibit the improper provision of benefits to Canadian government officials and employees.
 Section 426 of the Criminal Code criminalises private-sector bribery.

 i Offences involving bribery and corruption of Canadian government officials